Updated: Aug 14

 In our current global climate, it is important more than ever to lead with empathy.
 The term “empathy” is described as having the ability to understand and share the feelings of another.
 "Emotion researchers generally define empathy as the ability to sense other people’s emotions, coupled with the ability to imagine what someone else might be thinking or feeling (https://greatergood.berkeley.edu/topic/empathy/definition). "

-In coaching management teams and executives in particular, some commonalities I have come to find is the lack of empathy when dealing with people issues or issues in general.
-We live in such a busy world, and too often when someone shares a vulnerability, emotions, or something sensitive, our gut reaction is to reply with, " I get where you are coming from" or "I understand how you feel".
+In coaching both Executives and Managers, some commonalities I have come to find is the lack of empathy when dealing with people and team dynamic.
+We live in such a busy world, and too often when someone shares their vulnerability, emotions, or something sensitive, our gut reaction is to reply with, " I get where you are coming from" or "I understand how you feel" then nothing changes.
 So how can leaders improve their Empathy Potential AKA Empathy IQ?
 Here are some easy to follow and highly effective tips in no particular order:

 1. Actually, Listen